TheLDB/theldb/README.md

 ## Hey! 👋
 I'm Landon, a 17 year old software engineer from Colorado who's passionate about building.

+Currently, I'm looking for work and working on a secret startup that will be announced in a few months 🏝️

 ## Skills
 - 👨‍💻 Typescript, Rust, Python, C#
 - ⚙️ Next, Fastify, Axum